forcedotcom/cli/releasenotes/sfdx/README.md

 ## 7.149.0 (May 5, 2022) [stable]

+* CHANGE: We updated the command-line help of `force:org:list --clean` to explain that the command doesn't delete non-scratch orgs.
+Props to @jclark-dot-org for the [feedback](https://github.com/salesforcecli/plugin-org/pull/318).

-* FIX: `force:source:pull` was not ignoring certain files in your `.forceignore` when the files didn't exist locally, so we fixed that.
-Thank you @ImJohnMDaniel for [reporting this](https://github.com/forcedotcom/cli/issues/1471) with an excellent repro!
+* FIX: `force:source:pull` now ignores certain files in your `.forceignore` when the files don't exist locally.
+Thank you @ImJohnMDaniel for [reporting the issue](https://github.com/forcedotcom/cli/issues/1471) with an excellent repro!

-* FIX: `force:source:pull` won't create duplicate files you have in your default directory but not under main/default.
-More credit to @ImJohnMDaniel for [noticing](https://github.com/forcedotcom/cli/issues/1485)
+* FIX: `force:source:pull` doesn't create duplicate files that you have in your default directory but not under `main/default`.
+More credit to @ImJohnMDaniel for [noticing the problem](https://github.com/forcedotcom/cli/issues/1485).

-* FIX: `force:source:push` will correctly push LWC subfolders such as `force-app/lwc/foo/lwc/myLWC/**`.
+* FIX: `force:source:push` correctly pushes LWC subfolders such as `force-app/lwc/foo/lwc/myLWC/**`.
 Thank you @yippie for [reporting](https://github.com/forcedotcom/cli/issues/1477) :bow:.

-* FIX: Deploys that time out now [include the deploy ID](https://github.com/forcedotcom/source-deploy-retrieve/pull/614), making various automations possible that otherwise required workarounds.
+* FIX: Deploys that time out now [include the deploy ID](https://github.com/forcedotcom/source-deploy-retrieve/pull/614), making various automations possible that previously required workarounds.

-* FIX: `force:data` commands no longer throw [schema validation errors](https://github.com/forcedotcom/cli/issues/1493) for npm-based installations
+* FIX: `force:data` commands no longer throw [schema validation errors](https://github.com/forcedotcom/cli/issues/1493) for npm-based installations.

-* CHANGE: `force:org:list --clean` doesn't delete non-scratch orgs.
-That's been confusing, so we updated the help to be clearer, which will also show up in the command docs.
-Props to @jclark-dot-org for the [feedback](https://github.com/salesforcecli/plugin-org/pull/318)

 ## 7.148.3 (April 29, 2022)